smenni/itsmundane/content/The most expensive app I ever bought.md

 ![[Pasted image 20240828121705.png|300]]

 ## Ticking the Boxes.
-I've learned so much and to stick with the metaphor: I could feel my "exercise muscles" gaining strength and the scope of the project stayed quite narrow, so I'm excited to tick off goal #1.
+I've learned so much and to stick with the metaphor: I could feel my "product muscles" gaining strength and the scope of the project stayed quite narrow, so I'm excited to tick off goal #1.
 Just about these days, I'm hitting my defined budget (but decided to expand it a bit more to see it all the way through), so let's call that asemi-check on goal #2.
 Since I now use the app myself on the daily, I can confidently tick off goal #3 as worst case, SnapTag will simply be the most expensive app I bought for myself.

 So, the next milestone is to take it out of TestFlight and into the App store while still in Beta.
 I started prepping it for a wider release, learning about monetization models, marketing strategies, and user communication as well as what tools or services support them.
 If you're interested in trying SnapTag out yourself, sign up [here](https://snaptagapp.com/) or ping me directly.